-Warren-Sanders dust-up gets ‘who cares?’ from Iowa Democrats
+Iowa Democrats treat Warren-Sanders dust-up as ‘Who cares?’

 “It’s disappointing all around that that’s where the conversation is at because I think there are much more important things,” West said.
 “One of them should be better at being on the team.
 I don’t know which one it is.”

-Associated Press reporters Bill Barrow in Cedar Falls, Iowa, and Kathleen Hennessey in Orange City, Iowa, contributed.
+Associated Press writers Bill Barrow in Cedar Falls, Iowa, Kathleen Hennessey in Orange City, Iowa, and Julie Pace in Newton, Iowa, contributed to this report.

-Note: This story has been corrected to show the massage therapist’s last name is Wolffe, not Wolfe.